 All students will keep a portfolio which will be a personal documentation of their professional development throughout the programme.
-This will be submitted at the end of each module (taught element) - rather than with summative assessment of the module essays - and will be assessed on a pass only basis.
+This will be submitted at the end of each module (taught element) - rather than with summative assessment of the module essays - and will be assessed on a pass/fail only basis.
 Further guidance is available in the VLE.

 Ongoing formative assessment is an important pedagogical part of the programme.
 Course tutors will monitor the portfolio to recognise specific needs of individual students.
 Written peer formative feedback will be supplied through the responses to online discussion forums.
 Tutors will also provide written formative feedback to discussion forum, specific elements of the portfolio, the first two analyses of observations and on a draft of each module coursework submitted.
-Students are not required to submit a formative assignment (or draft of the summative assignment) but are strongly advised to do so, as the module tutor will give advice about work to be done to meet the criteria for summative assessment.
+Students are expected to submit a formative assignment (or draft of the summative assignment) so that the module tutor can give advice about work to be done to meet the criteria for summative assessment.